How to Conduct the Ultimate Pub Quiz

 If you’re having trouble getting enough people in your pub for a quiz after the rise of COVID-19, running an online alternative could be the best option.

-Collaboration apps like Slack and Zoom make it much easier to launch a quiz anywhere.
+Collaboration tools like Slack and Zoom make it much easier to launch a quiz anywhere.

 With Zoom, go to the Zoom.com website and schedule a meeting.
 It’s great to actually schedule a time for your quiz, as this will allow you to share links, passwords, and meeting IDs in advance.